vishaltak/gitlab-development-kit/doc/howto/auto_devops/index.md

 1. Request a certificate for your domain or subdomains

-   You will need to obtain certificates for GitLab web application and for Container Registry separately.
+   You need to obtain certificates for GitLab web application and for Container Registry separately.
 You can do that using following commands:

    ```shell
    sudo certbot -i nginx -d gdk.example.com -d registry.example.com
    ```

-   Certbot will attempt to verify your domain ownership, however you might want to do this manually.
+   Certbot attempts to verify your domain ownership, however you might want to do this manually.
 You can append `--manual` argument in order to do that.